Our mission is to support high quality educational programs for US HCPs that will improve patient care.

 Cardiovascular - Hyperlipidemia and ASCVD

-• Screening, Diagnosis—Increase knowledge on the role of elevated Lipoprotein(a) as a risk enhancer of cardiovascular disease (CVD) and the importance of Lp(a) testing as part of a comprehensive CVD management strategy.
+• Screening, Diagnosis - Increase knowledge on the role of elevated Lipoprotein(a) as an independent risk factor for cardiovascular disease (CVD) and the importance of Lp(a) testing as part of a comprehensive CVD management strategy.
 Increase awareness of guideline-directed LDL-C screening post an ASCVD-related event (coronary or peripheral).

-• Guidelines, Goals and Evidence-Based Medicine—Increase knowledge the need for patients to reach recommended evidence-based LDL-C goals and the importance of patient adherence to treatment.
+• Guidelines, Goals and Evidence-Based Medicine - Increase knowledge of the need for patients to reach recommended evidence-based LDL-C goals, the importance of patient adherence to treatment, and the need for guideline-based risk evaluation including Lp(a) testing.

-• Care Approach—Increase knowledge of the implementation of individualized patient-centered treatment plans for ASCVD patients with persistently elevated LDL-C levels.
+• Care Approach - Increase knowledge of the implementation of individualized patient-centered treatment plans for ASCVD patients with persistently elevated LDL-C levels and the value of Lp(a) testing to inform treatment plans.

 Chronic Spontaneous Urticaria (CSU) / Chronic Inducible Urticaria (CindU)